garrandall/popular-music-data/tracks/i-got-the-keys-dj-khaled-jay-z-future.md

 In real life they're like me?
 In real life I'm like, "No."
 My swag different, that bag different
-My wife BeyoncÃ©, I brag different
+My wife Beyoncé, I brag different
 My baby Blue, I dream in color
 That's too much flavor, I don't rap to suckas (Ha!)
 God bless you all, I only talk special talk